Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Results and Discussion

-\textbf{What is the underlying mechanism for the observed structural transition when considering the PS approximation with spin-orbit coupling (SOC) and Hubbard-U repulsion (U $\geq$ 1.4 eV) effects?}.
-We have evidenced that without SOC, the phase transition does not appear in agreement with the previous report \cite{danilo}.
-The combination of the SOC and the Coulomb interactions induces local changes in the electronic density.
-Since the magnetization axis of the non-collinear density now changes from point to point following the magnetization of the electron, the PS (PBEsol) belonging to the family of functional generalized gradient approximations (GGA) is more susceptible to convergence issues and to deviate from experimental results; triggering spontaneous symmetry broken to stabilize the system \cite{desmarais2019spin}.
+When spin-orbit coupling effects are considered, the direction of magnetization changes from point to point, inducing a complex magnetic landscape.
+The PBEsol approximation belonging to the family of generalized gradient functional approximations (GGA) is more susceptible to convergence problems and can induce symmetry changes to stabilize the system\cite{desmarais2019spin}.